 Conclusions include next steps and recommendations

 - There is an intensive assistance for executives and legislatives to determine program planning that they have planned to do in accordance with targets which have been set out.

 - There is an intensive monitoring to the legislative body to see whether they implement their commitment to include gender budgeting in the fiscal year of 2009 in South Sumatra.
-This task should be on the NGOs’ part by put together a clear mechanism for legislatives and civil society in South Sumatera.
-This activity can be done through setting up initial meetings with legislatives.
+This task should be on the NGOs’ part by put together a clear mechanism for legislative and civil society in South Sumatera.
+This activity can be done through setting up initial meetings with legislative.
 Responsible NGOs can implement the work with other NGOs, academicians, or with other civil society organizations in South Sumatera under the coordination of WCC Palembang.

 - Carry out further training to deliver advanced analyses and development of gender budgeting program

 - Carry out further training which involve more stakeholders with different issues and stand points to be mutually strengthened with the existing one in achieving better impact to the reproductive program.
-Education, work labour, etc. are other issues that can be addressed.
+Education, work labor, etc. are other issues that can be addressed.

-- Conduct meetings and discussions with executives and legislatives to support the promotion of gender budgeting in South Sumatera in 2009.
+- Conduct meetings and discussions with executives and legislative to support the promotion of gender budgeting in South Sumatera in 2009.
 This part can be done by a coalition of NGOs and civil societies in South Sumatera.